Mosquito and Vector Diseases

 West central Illinois has several species of ticks, some of which may carry disease.
 Ticks native to Illinois include, the American dog tick, the Blacklegged tick, the Brown dog tick, and the Lone star tick.
 For more information about the ticks found in west central Illinois, refer to the CDC’s regions where ticks live.

-Ticks can spread diseases, like Lyme Disease, Rocky Mountain Spotted Fever, Tularemia, Anaplasmosis, Babesiosis, Heartland Virus Disease, and Ehrlichiosis.
+Ticks can spread diseases, such as Lyme Disease, Rocky Mountain Spotted Fever, Tularemia, Anaplasmosis, Babesiosis, Heartland Virus Disease, and Ehrlichiosis.

 The best way to avoid diseases spread by ticks is to avoid tick bites.
 Check out the CDC’s tips to prevent tick bites.